 Who better than King David to describe his relationship with God using a shepherd and his sheep?
 He was the teenage boy who was called on from tending sheep and anointed king before his family.

-This psalm shows us that David did not just tend sheep, but in that moment and season of his life, he could see and feel the hand of God present in his life.
+This psalm of David shows that he did not just tend sheep, but in that moment and season of his life, he could see and feel the hand of God present in his life.
 Hence, he could clearly talk about his relationship and experience with God using the metaphor of a shepherd and his sheep.

 Also, Psalm 23 reveals the various parts of God to us his children.
 It shows us how God is a sustainer, a guide, a leader, a provider, the ever-present one, and an amazing host who has prepared a table of abundance before us to feast on.
-It is no wonder that this Psalm has been a great source of comfort and hope to many in trying times, difficult seasons of life, and even in the face of death.
+As a child of God this Psalm is a great source of comfort and hope to many in trying times, difficult seasons of life, and even in the face of death.

 Get the Monthly Bible Reading Plan